 JENNIFER WAGONER • Wine Director

-Wagoner’s love of wine ignited in NYC, where she worked at B.R.
+Wagoner’s love of wine sparked in New York City, where she worked at B.R.
 Guest’s Blue Water Grill while moonlighting as a part-time studio musician.
 She quickly developed an appreciation for collaborating with the kitchen to pair wines with food.
 Following her passion, Wagoner moved to Miami and joined Goldman Properties’ Wish in 2007 as managing sommelier, where she helped craft a wine list that received rave reviews.
-She then helped launched Wynwood Kitchen & Bar, earning a nod from the Miami New Times as the “Best New Bar” of 2010.
+She then helped launched Goldman Properties’ Wynwood Kitchen & Bar, earning a nod from the Miami New Times as the “Best New Bar” of 2010.
 In 2012, she left WKB to serve as Head Sommelier at the wildly popular Zuma restaurant in downtown Miami.
 Then, in 2015, Wagoner moved on to join the Fontainebleau Miami Beach team as Lead Sommelier at StripSteak by Michael Mina, where she oversaw a wine list of more than 1,000 selections.

 JESS SANDBERG • Head Bartender

 Jess Sandberg’s passion for cocktails ignited in Salt Lake City, where she was bartending part-time while attending the University of Utah.
 After falling for the craft, she left school to pursue the career full-time.